tonievictor/ogugu/README.md

 3. Access the Swagger UI to test the API at `http://localhost:<port>/v1/swagger/index.html`
 ### View monitoring dashboards (if set up):
 - Navigate to: http://localhost:3000
-- Login credentials can be found in: terraform/values/grafana.yaml
+- Login credentials can be found in [terraform/values/grafana.yaml](./terraform/values/grafana.yaml)